thelissbliss/Cellular_Automata-1/README.md

 Intro (including the algorithm used): Cella Ant #12

-Contents: Files in the .zip submission: js-1.html draw-stuff.js styles.css
+Contents (Files in the .zip submission): js-1.html draw-stuff.js styles.css
 README.md
 Complexity_Order.doc

-External Requirements:

-Setup and Installation (if any):
+Setup and Installation (if any): Download and select html file to open on browser.

-Sample invocation:

-Features (both included and missing):
+Features (both included and missing): Ant will display on cells current position.
+Depending on the current cell color, the ant will point North, South, East, or West.

 Bugs (if any): No Bugs